-- It is the largest art deco statue in the world.
+- Christ the Redeemer is the largest art deco statue in the world.

 - A chapel built inside the pedestal can accommodate over 150 people.

-- Christ the Redeemer is considered the fifth largest statue of Jesus in the world, the tallest one being Poland’s Christ the King.
+- Christ the Redeemer is considered the fifth largest statue of Jesus in the world—the tallest is Poland’s Christ the King.

 - Christ the Redeemer was named one of the Seven Wonders of the World in July 2007.

 - Visitors need to climb 220 steps order to reach the statue.
-However, a flight of escalators now exists.
+However, elevators and escalators now exist.